paridhijain5/Portfolio/Tata Data Visualization Job Simulation/Description.md

 Create each visual on a separate tab with the name of the tab displaying the question number.
 Once the visuals are created, save the files and upload them below.
 For Tableau users, you would need to upload in .twbx format whereas Power BI files need to be saved in .pbix format.

-Should you get stuck, please reference the Visuals Hints document--
+Should you get stuck, please reference the Visuals Hints document: [Visual Hints](https://github.com/paridhijain5/Portfolio/blob/main/Tata%20Data%20Visualization%20Job%20Simulation/Visuals%20Hints.pdf)

 * **Question 1**
 The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
 He would like to view granular data by looking into revenue for each month.
 The CEO is interested in viewing the seasonal trends and wants to dig deeper into why these trends occur.
 This analysis will be helpful for the CEO to forecast for the next year.